abitwitch/PicoTelegraphDisplay/README.md

 A small display unit for a keyboard input.
 It is specifically designed to pair with the PicoTelegraphKey Repo.

 ## Getting started Development
-This should not need to be performed again, but is included for reference.

 1. Install Pico C SDK
     1. `git clone https://github.com/raspberrypi/pico-sdk.git`